Overview of the Alexa Voice Service (AVS) Device SDK

 Focus uses a concept called channels to govern the prioritization of audiovisual inputs and outputs.

 Channels exist in the foreground or background.
 At any given time, only one channel can inherit the foreground state and take focus.
 If more than one channel is active, a device must respect the following priority order: Dialog > Alerts > Content.
-When a channel that's in the foreground becomes inactive, the next active channel in the priority order moves into the foreground.
+When a channel in the foreground becomes inactive, the next active channel in the priority order moves into the foreground.

 Focus management isn't specific to Capability Agents or Directive Handlers.
-Agents that aren’t related to Alexa also use it.
-Focus management enables all agents using the AFML to have a consistent focus across a device.
+Agents that aren't related to Alexa also use it.
+Focus management enables all agents by using the AFML to have a consistent focus across a device.

 The media player isn't actually a component of the AVS Device SDK.
 The SDK comes with a wrapper for Gstreamer and Android Media Player.
 If you want to use a different media player, you must build a wrapper for it with the

 - Review the AVS Terms and Agreements.

 - The earcons associated with the sample project are for prototyping purposes.
 For implementation and design guidance for commercial products, see Designing for AVS and AVS UX Guidelines.